aphiria/aphiria/README.md

 <h1 id="basic-usage">Basic Usage</h1>

 Out of the box, this library provides a fluent syntax to help you build your routes with ease.
-In a nutshell, you build your routes and pass them into a route matcher.
 Let's look at a working example:

 ```php
 use Opulence\Router\Builders\RouteBuilderRegistry;